WenshuaiJiangCorn/sl-experiment-wj/README.md

 1. **nk.bin**: This marker is automatically cached to disk as part of creating a new session data hierarchy.
 Each runtime removes this marker file when it successfully completes its runtime preparation (the main start() method call of the runtime management class).
 If this marker exists when the runtime enters the shutdown cycle, this indicates that the runtime encountered a fatal error during startup and had to be terminated early.
-In this case, the session's data is silently deleted, as uninitialized runtime necessarily does not contain any valid data.
+In this case, the session’s data is silently deleted, as uninitialized runtime necessarily does not contain any valid data.
 This is used to automatically declutter the data acquisition and long-term storage PCs to only keep valid sessions.
 2. **behavior_data_log**: All behavior log entries are initially saved as individual .npy files.
 Each .npy file stores